alankan886/CYA-API-Flask/README.md

 - [x] ~~Implement the spaced repetition algorithm for calculating the next review date.~~
 - [ ] Password hashing before storing to database.
 - [ ] Add created_at column in all the database tables.
+- [ ] Add docstring to the code as code documentation.